rocket-pool/RPIPs/RPIPs/RPIP-44.md

       - It MUST NOT be possible for accounts other than the node operator to exit more validators than needed to reduce `deficit` below `exit_deficit`
 - The protocol SHALL use the `withdrawn`, `credit`, and `received` balances to pay off `debt` prior to taking action on exits
 - The protocol MAY use unstaking and staked RPL to decrease `debt` by the corresponding amount prior to taking action on exits
+- The protocol MAY use unclaimed rewards to decrease `debt` by the corresponding amount prior to taking action on exits

 ## Rationale
 The accounting categories are an attempt to simplify the tracking of value within a megapool, as well as calculating ownership.